BOARD OF DIRECTORS

 Emeritus Board Director

-Linda is primarily responsible for managing relationships within SSgA's existing client base of Corporates, Endowments, Foundations, Public Funds, and Taft-Hartleys.
+Linda previously worked at State Street Global Advisors in the Relationship Management team in the San Francisco office.
+Linda was primarily responsible for managing relationships within SSgA's existing client base of Corporates, Endowments, Foundations, Public Funds, and Taft-Hartleys.
 Prior to joining SSgA in Oct.
 2006, Linda was an Assistant Vice President, Consultant with State Street Analytics (SSA) in the Alameda, CA office, responsible for delivering performance measurement and investment analytic solutions to over a dozen of State Street's largest institutional clients such as CalPERS and CalSTRS.
 While at SSA from 1999 to 2006, she held multiple positions as a performance analyst, senior analyst, manager of up to ten analysts, client service officer, and assistant vice president, consultant.
 In 2001, she worked in Hong Kong on a six months assignment to assist with establishing the SSA operations in Hong Kong.
 Linda also previously held positions in the Public Funds Division as a portfolio accountant and auditor since joining State Street in July 1997.
 Her awards at State Street include State Street California's Peer Recognition Award in Nov.
 1998, SSA Alameda's Employee of the Quarter in Sept.
 1999 and State Street's William S. Edgerly Community Service Award in Dec.
 2002.
 As a recipient of the Edgerly Community Service Award, Linda was awarded a grant of $10,000 to the charity of her choice, the Chinatown Community Children's Center (CCCC).
 Linda has been on CCCC’s Board of Directors since 1999.

 Linda was raised in San Francisco and has always been an active volunteer in the community, tutoring students at various afterschool programs and raising funds at charity walks and fundraising events.
-Linda received a Bachelor of Arts in Economics from the University of California, Berkeley in 1996.
+Linda received a Bachelor of Arts in Economics from the University of California, Berkeley.
 Linda enjoys traveling, golf, tennis, and snowboarding.

-Why Linda joined the board: I admire the resourcefulness of the Center (especially fond of the hanging bumblebees made out of emptied toilet paper rolls during my first visit) and I am passionate about providing more for the children, families and teachers of CCCC.
+Why Linda joined the board: I believe children are our future.
+I admire the resourcefulness of the Center (especially fond of the hanging bumblebees made out of emptied toilet paper rolls during my first visit) and I am passionate about helping children at an early age so they can become productive members of the community when they grow up.